patrickboateng/geolysis/README.md

 </p>

 `geolab` offers powerful tools and features for soil mechanics and modeling.
-It provides soil classification based on `USCS` and `AASHTO` standards, bearing capacity analysis, estimation of soil engineering properties, settlement analysis, and finite element modeling.
+It provides soil classification based on `USCS` and `AASHTO` standards, `bearing capacity analysis`, `estimation of soil engineering properties`, `settlement analysis`, and `finite element modeling`.
 The software assists geotechnical engineers in their day-to-day work, enabling them to efficiently perform a wide range of tasks and make informed decisions about design and construction.
 `geolab` enhances efficiency and effectiveness, allowing engineers to design and build better projects.

-## Features

-- Provides soil classification based on `USCS` and `AASHTO` standards.
-- Bearing capacity analysis can be performed, both from results obtained from **laboratory** or **field**.
-- Estimates important soil engineering properties.
-- Settlement analysis tools to predict and model soil settlements under various loads and conditions.
-- Supports finite element modeling of soil behaviour under different conditions.

 ## Table of Contents